aboodjsa/boostrap-project/README.md

 ###  Features
 - **Bootstrap Navbar**
-- Hero with restaurant background image
+- Hero has a Restaurant as the background image
 - Swahili **Menu Grid** (3 dishes with image, title, description, and price)
 - **About Us** Section with Bootstrap two-columns layout
 - **Contact Form** with name, email, and message fields
 - **Footer** with social media links and Kenyan flag
 - Elegant typography and harmonious colors

-### Preview Sections
+### Preview sections
 - **Home**
 - **Menu**
 - **About Us**